RgiriH/GoT_preactical_implimentation_review_analysing_AI_agentic_system/README.md

 - **Gemini-1.5-flake** as the foundational AI model.

 ## example out puts
-- example outputs are available in the demo file
+- example outputs are available in the demo file inside desktop
 - the include all the iintermediate thoughts of the AI before giving final output